 Fundamental to this new system would be the understanding of the lived reality of people living in poverty; this would be a very new skill for CCF staff.
 And pilot countries would have to learn this new planning system immediately, as it would be the foundation of pilot operations… so we had to move very quickly to develop the system, train people, and get started with the new way of planning.
 (I will describe that system, the “ASP,” below…)

-- to move from: program activities taking place far from CCF’s operational structure, with visits by staff to local communities once per year;
+— to move from: program activities taking place far from CCF’s operational structure, with visits by staff to local communities once per year (and sometimes less!);

 — towards: programs being supported much more closely, by decentralizing parts of CCF’s operational structure.

-This was a huge change, involving setting up “Area” offices, staffing these offices with entirely new positions, and then shifting roles and responsibilities out from the Country Office.
+This was a major change, involving setting up “Area” offices, staffing these offices with entirely new positions, and then shifting roles and responsibilities out from the Country Office.

 There was deep institutional resistance to this move, partly because of a semi-ideological attachment to having parents make all programmatic decisions (which I sympathized with, although the evidence was clear that the program activities that resulted were often not high-quality).

 But resistance also came from a more-mundane, though powerful source: showing a “massive” increase in staffing on CCF’s financial statements would look bad to charity watchdogs like Charity Navigator and Guidestar.
-Even though the total levels of staffing would go down, as staffing at the “parents’ associations” would decrease significantly, those employees had not been shown on CCF’s books, because they were technically employees of the associations.
+Even though the total levels of staffing would go down, as staffing at the “parents’ associations” would decrease significantly, those employees had not been shown on CCF’s books, because they were technically employees of the associations, not of CCF.
 So the appearance would be a negative one, from a simple bookkeeping, ratio-driven point of view.
 But this “point of view” was of the very highest priority to CCF’s senior management, because it strongly influenced donor behavior.
+Talk about unintended consequences!

 — to move from: funding program activities automatically, to parents’ groups on a monthly basis, as output “subsidies”;